|Published||Report Code||Available Format||Pages|

 GLOBAL MICROBIAL IDENTIFICATION MARKET BY PRODUCT $M (2012–2022)

-The key companies operating in the global Microbial identification market include Danaher Corporation, Becton, Dickinson and Company, Siemens AG, Shimadzu Corporation, BioMerieux SA, Thermo Fisher Scientific Inc., Qiagen N.V., Midi Inc, Charles River Laboratories Inc., Biolog Inc. and Bruker Corporation.
+Key players operating in the global microbial identification market are Becton, Dickinson and Company, Danaher Corporation, Siemens AG, Shimadzu Corporation, BioMerieux SA, Thermo Fisher Scientific Inc., Qiagen N.V., Midi Inc., Charles River Laboratories Inc., Biolog Inc., and Bruker Corporation.